Priyapsys/shell_intern/README.md

 If you want, I can also *create a more concise “GitHub-ready” version* with badges, setup instructions, and links for a professional repository look.

-# AI-Powered Climate Stress Test for Supply Cha**ins 🌍📊
+# AI-Powered Climate Stress Test for Supply Chains 🌍📊

 [![Python](https://img.shields.io/badge/Python-3.8+-blue)](https://www.python.org/)
 [![License](https://img.shields.io/badge/License-Educational-green)](LICENSE)